 I've been busy lately and not able to focus much on the blog.
 My OLF (old lady friend) who I wrote about two posts ago got out of the hospital after three days and is bouncing around like a someone half her age.
-I read her the Riot Act about her giving off the impression that she really needed to be in the hospital and that's why I took her there.
+She was telling everyone she knew that she didn't need to go to the hospital and I did her no favor by taking her there.
+So, I read her the Riot Act, telling her that her symptoms were such that I would have been negligent if I didn't take her to the hospital.
 What I was trying to impress on her was that at her age, not having regular, reliable medical care isn't going to work for her much longer.
 She was having none of it.

 This and pre-Christmas preparations have distracted me from being able to focus on cranking out a decent post.
 Here's what I was working on before I got side-tracked.